anuj67851/genai-workflow-maker/README.md

 You need to have both the backend and frontend servers running simultaneously.

 1.  **Start the Backend Server:**
-    In your first terminal (inside the `backend` directory with the virtual environment activated):
+    In your first terminal (inside the `root` directory with the virtual environment activated):
     ```bash
     uvicorn backend.main:app --reload
     ```